ElektraInitiative/libelektra/doc/tutorials/xfconf.md

 Xfconf uses the glib2 type system.
 This system is not fully compatible with Elektra.
 However, all values are stored in Elektra in their string representation when used as a drop-in replacement.
-In addition, the name of the glib2 type is stored in Elektra as a meta key.
+In addition, the name of the glib2 type is stored in Elektra as a metakey.
 This makes Xfconf's type system completely independent of Elektra, at the cost of memory and computational resources.

 The following table shows a comparison between the different type systems.